netdata/netdata/docs/guides/python-collector.md

 ## What you need to get started

 - A physical or virtual Linux system, which we'll call a _node_.
-- A working installation of the free, open-source [Netdata Agent](/docs/get/README.md).
+- A working installation of the free and open-source [Netdata](/docs/get-started.mdx) monitoring agent.

 ## Jobs and elements of a Python collector